FrederikWLC/Nodes/README.md

 To create a node, click on an empty space on the canvas.

+## Editing node contents

+To edit node contents, to start with, click on the node.
+Then, press Space to enter writing mode.
+At last, press Enter to exit writing mode.

 ## Connecting nodes

 To connect two nodes, to start with, click on the first node you want to include in the connection.
 Then, press B on the keyboard to enter binding mode.
 Finally, click on the second node you want the first node to connect to.

 ## Deleting nodes
-To delete a node, first click on it and then press Backspace.
+To delete a node, first click on it and then press Delete.
 This will also delete all the node's connections.